 The EAS information provisioning request may include associated EES(s) endpoint and the DNAIs and service area of the selected EAS(s).

-NOTE 1: It is up to implementation how it is determined that EES no longer serves the application group.
+NOTE 1: It is up to implementation how it is determined that EES no longer serves the Application-specific Group.